orinuse/l4d2-orinuse-oriented/coop/DA - Terminals/changelog/c11m4_terminal.md

 - - The area has been marked with the proper navigation mesh attribute too, especially STAIRS to prevent CI climbing the structure while running up.
 ### Around Metal Detector
 - Added `NOTHREAT` to the big area where the Metal Detector's Holdout event takes place.
+### Metal Detector Event
+- The escalator leading up to the next floor now has navigation meshes on the railings.